woletokun/edr-system/README.md

+## 📢 Project Summary for Reviewers

+This project was built to demonstrate practical security-focused DevOps engineering.
+It includes real-world components such as:

+- Agent-server communication
+- Threat detection with secure data exchange
+- Unit/integration testing
+- Dockerized deployment
+- Extensible architecture for future EDR improvements

 # 🛡️ Endpoint Detection and Response (EDR) System

 A lightweight, modular Endpoint Detection and Response (EDR) system built in Python for monitoring, detecting, and responding to malicious activities on endpoint devices.